unbit/uwsgi-docs/WebSockets.rst

 Although many different solutions exist for WebSockets, most of them rely on a higher-level language implementation, that rarely is good enough for topics like gaming or streaming.

-The uWSGI websockets implementation is compiled in by default and can be combined with the Channels subsystem (another new feature of the 1.9 tree).
+The uWSGI websockets implementation is compiled in by default

-Channels allow you to quickly exchange messages (managed with various Unix IPC techniques) with all of the cores of the uWSGI instance (and pretty soon with other instances too) without the need of an external queue like ZeroMQ or Redis.

 Websocket support is sponsored by 20Tab S.r.l. http://20tab.com/